OkayLetsG/CSMR2025/README.md

-# Tauri + Angular
+# CSMR (2025)

-This template should help get you started developing with Tauri and Angular.
+This Program, will help you to advance your knowledge in the world of Programming!

 ## Recommended IDE Setup